trt2/gsm-charset-utils/README.md

 }
 ```

-The function will not split messages on an extended GSM character, the whole extended character is moved to the next segment.
+The function will not split messages on an extended GSM character or a UCS2 surrogate pair, the whole character is moved to the next segment.

 ## function isGsmChar( c )
 - c - Check if this character is part of either the GSM alphabet or the extended GSM alphabet.